lvian/agro-api/readme.md

 It will compile the app image and deploy its container in conjunction with a postgres one.

-The app uses port 8080
+The app container runs on port 8080 and the postgres container on 5432

 # Endpoints